- What Is Green Building?

 - Local Building Materials Initiative

-On this page, we've compiled links to articles and other materials about the importance of using local materials.
-Hailing from all corners of the world, these guides provide a glimpse into the diversity and pertinence of local initiatives.
+On this page, we've compiled links to articles and other materials about the benefits of using local materials.
+Hailing from all corners of the world, these resources provide a glimpse into the diversity and pertinence of local initiatives.
 Please let us know if you come across other initiatives or information that could help us in our efforts to promote local building materials in this area.

 - Green home builders Kelly and Rosana Hart provide an introduction to the use of local materials in sustainable construction projects.